Yueh Hai Ching Temple: History

 In 1826, pioneer of Man Say Soon Company, Lim Poon erected a shrine on the same site on Philip Street with a 999-year lease.
 It was managed by a board of trustees consisting of 14 members.
 The shrine was constructed so that sailors sailing between Singapore and China during the 19th century could offer their prayers and gratitude for their safe journey.
 This is reflected in the temple's name, which translates as “Temple of the Calm Sea”.
 Philip Street was once near the sea, so that sailors could head to the temple immediately after docking.
 Due to land reclamation, the temple was effectively distanced from the shore.

 When the Ngee Ann Kongsi was formed in 1845, it took over the management of the temple from Ban See Soon Kongsi.
 Between 1852 and 1855, the present temple was constructed.
 In 1895, the Ngee Ann Kongsi submitted a building plan which called for substantial rebuilding of the temple.
 By the late 19th century, the Teochews were the second largest and most influential of the Chinese dialect groups after the Hokkiens.
 Besides being a place of worship, Yueh Hai Ching Temple also acted as a community centre and a meeting place.

+In 1907, the temple was honoured with a bian e, an imperial plaque, from Emperor Guangxu of the Qing Dynasty.

-According to historian Pan Xing Nong, the then president of Ngee Ann Association had called for prayers at the temple for the impending World War I, reflecting the temple's important role in the everyday life of the Teochew community.
+According to historian Pan Xing Nong, the president of Ngee Ann Association had called for prayers at the temple for the impending World War I, reflecting the temple's important role in the everyday life of the Teochew community.
 It was where people socialized and exchanged news.
 It served as a place of congregation for immigrants from the same province to provide mutual support for each other.

 Further restoration was carried out between 1995 and 1997 (URA, 1997).
 On 28 June 1996, the temple as gazetted as a national monument of Singapore.